Site undergoing reconstruction: Please navigate to the other sections from the home page.

 (See also Aggression, Possessiveness and Playbiting.)

 Dogs should always be discouraged from using their teeth on humans, including mouthing and nipping.
+See Playbiting for suggestions for teaching bite inhibition to puppies.
 A dog that bites strangers may have to be put down, and dogs can and do hurt people by biting them.

+Bites inflicted on strangers are more serious than those inflicted on you, after all, you chose to have a dog.
 Prevention is much better than cure - you may not get a chance to cure a dog if the police are involved.
-See Playbiting for advice on bite inhibition.
-Socialize your dog with people, and make sure he has no special phobias, eg with regard to delivery people.
-You can have regular delivery people throw titbits at him from a safe distance, so he makes friends with them.
+Socialize your dog with people of all kinds, including delivery people.
+Regular delivery people may be prepared to throw titbits at him from a safe distance, so he makes friends with them.
 Don't let pups run free and bark at strangers, or they may get kicked and start biting to defend themselves.
-Make sure your dog is always supervised when he is outside, or that the garden is secure and locked, so no stranger can enter.
-Keep him secure, eg on the lead when strangers are about, if there is any risk of his biting.
+Make sure your dog is always supervised when he is outside, or that the garden is secure and locked, so no stranger can enter, or poke their fingers in.
+Keep the dog secure, eg on the lead when strangers are about, if there is any risk of his biting.

-An adult dog that growls and bites to prevent an owner from sitting on a couch or going past in a passage represents a serious threat, and you will need professional help if your dog does this (see Useful Contacts).
+An adult dog that bites to prevent an owner from sitting on a couch or going past in a passage represents a serious threat.
+You can train 'off' or command the dog to move along the passage, but you also need help from a professional who can teach you how to do this.

 Chasing Cars, Bikes, Joggers, Cats etc.

-This behaviour is common among young dogs of herding breeds, and is difficult to extinguish.
-Some books recommend throwing buckets of water from moving cars, or other forms of punishment, but the chase instinct is so strong in many dogs that this may not be effective, and may make the problem worse.
-Punishment may convince the dog that cars are dangerous and out to get him, so should be chased, and will tend to make him tense when they approach, whereas you want him to be calm.
-Dogs that chase cars often fear them, cringing when they go past.
-Confident, calm dogs just walk along the pavement without flinching, and have worked out that cars don't attack them if they are beside their owner.
-Regular walks near traffic with sits by the kerb are an essential part of a pup's education, and help to prevent chasing.
+This behaviour is common among young dogs, and may be difficult to extinguish, because dogs often enjoy it.
+Though cars may spook dogs, chasing them and having the car disappear may make the dog feel he controls the car.
+Some books recommend throwing buckets of water from moving cars, or other forms of punishment, but the desire to chase is so strong in many dogs that this may not be effective, and may make the problem worse.
+Punishment coming from the car may convince the dog that cars are dangerous and out to get him, so should be chased, and will tend to make him tense when they approach, whereas you want him to be calm.

 Owners of dogs that are chasers need to anticipate trouble.
 Try to spot temptation before your dog does, and call him if he is off the lead, before he goes into a mad dash.
 Keep him on the lead if temptation is likely to be near.
-Try exposing him to as many triggers as possible when he is on the lead, and reward him for being still and paying attention to you.
-You can sit regularly with your dog near a cat that refuses to run away, for example, until he learns to focus on you and be calm in the presence of cats, at least ones sitting still!
-Or you can sit regularly for a few minutes by a busy road with your dog, until he gets used to traffic.
+Train him to be able to handle as many triggers as possible when he is on the lead, and reward him for paying attention to you.
+As with barking at moving objects, this is a case of gradually building up his self-control.
+If a road is always busy, it may help to have short regular walks by traffic, building up the time as he develops more self control.

 Some chasing is location or vehicle specific.
 Dogs may behave well by busy roads, but chase bicycles crossing playing fields, for example.
 Here, you could enlist help from friendly cyclists.
 Ask them to cycle past first at a distance, then when your dog can handle that and still focus on you, your ally can gradually get closer.
-Diesel cars and motor cycles often make dogs lunge towards traffic, as do cars on wet roads at night.
-Again, try to get your dog used to these stimuli.
-These sounds may trigger lunging because dogs find them overwhelming and horrible, not just because the dogs want to chase, but you can desensitise your dog with a little regular effort.
+Diesel cars and motor cycles often trigger lunges towards traffic, as do cars on wet roads at night.
+Again, get your dog used to these stimuli.
+These sounds may trigger lunging because dogs find them overwhelming and horrible, not just because the dogs want to chase, but you can get your dog used to them with a little regular effort.

 Chewing